-Basic Science Caucus
+Science Caucus

-Members: 147 Discussions: 433 Files: 11
+Members: 236 Discussions: 535 Files: 11

-Description of the Basic Science Caucus
+Description of the Science Caucus

-The Basic Science Caucus is open to all information professionals who are interested in library-based information resources and communications with the basic science community.
+The Science Caucus is open to all information professionals who are interested in library-based information resources and communications with the basic science community.
 The caucus members range from those with an expansive basic science background to those who are new to the liaison roles of a basic science librarian.
 We share our experiences to broaden our knowledge, learn from each other’s perspectives and to better serve our stakeholders.
 Caucus meetings are held monthly via Zoom, including the annual business meeting.

-Fields covered within the Basic Science community:
+Fields covered within the Science community:

 - Biomedical research and support